 A friend told me that she had been angling for a promotion at work.

 She had been there 5 years, done good work and felt she was ready.
-When she had asked her supervisor about the possibility of a promotion she was told that there were no promotions – for anyone – due to budget reasons.
+When she asked her supervisor about the possibility of a promotion, she was told that there were no promotions available due to budget reasons.

-She left on a scheduled holiday and on her return found that a coworker had received a promotion.
-A promotion that seemingly did not exist a couple of weeks earlier.
+She left on a scheduled holiday and, upon her return, found that a coworker had received a promotion —a promotion that seemingly did not exist a couple of weeks earlier.

 Read more about how to talk to your employees when things are bad

-Even when everything is fair and transparent, it is nerve-wracking when it comes time to find out who made the latest round of promotions.
-When we learn that we didn’t make it the disappointment can be painful.
+Even when everything is fair and transparent, it is nerve-wracking when it comes time to find out who has been selected for the latest round of promotions.
+When we learn that we didn’t make it, the disappointment can be painful.

-Now imagine if it seems that your Boss has not been honest, fair or transparent … it is no surprise my friend felt rejected and taken advantage of.
+Now imagine I were the boss and that yoboss had not been honest, fair, or transparent.
+It is no surprise that my friend felt rejected and taken advantage of.

 It sucked.

-What is my friend and you to do to manage the hurt feelings?
+What can my friend and I do to manage our hurt feelings?

 Read more about partnering with your boss